 Today the contractors will pack up the rest of their tools and trash and drive away from the house leaving it all to me.
 Yikes.
 Once they’re gone, it’s my turn to step in and paint every inch of the house.
 The contractors did an incredible job prepping the walls for their final coat of paint, but now all of the doors, trim and windows need their semi-gloss coat and the walls need a fresh color to finish it all off.
+Speaking of doors and windows, I’d planned on replacing them with other sliding windows that have linear bearings to them.
+This would immensely improve the home’s aesthetics.

 This flip has been a fairly quick one.
 From closing until listing it will only be a little over a month.
 That’s craziness and I’m fairly certain that’s not how most flips go.
 I think God is being gracious with us on this first venture.